 Academic integrity is honesty and responsibility in scholarship.
 Every assignment you do in school is meant to measure your knowledge of something or your ability to do something.
 The grade you receive on the assignment should reflect that knowledge or ability, but an assignment cannot truly measure your knowledge or ability if you have not done your own work.
 The summer reading assignment should be the product solely of your thoughts, effort, and ideas.
 Although there will doubtless be collaborative assignments throughout the school year, this is not one of them.
 Do your own work.
 You may not in any way work with someone else on this assignment.
-If your Major Works Data Sheets show any evidence of your having copied from a website, a classmate, using ai, or any other source, you will receive a zero on both the assignment and the essays.
+If your Major Works Data Sheets show any evidence of your having copied from a website, a classmate, using ai, or any other source, you will receive a zero on both the assignment and the essays and will not be able to do them again.